 Habitat refers to the natural living condition of any species.
 For instance, the room where you live is your habitat.
-Similarly, turtles have their habitat in the wild that often includes a lot of plants and rocks around the housing.
+Similarly, turtles have their habitat in the wild which often includes a lot of plants and rocks around the housing.

-It will prevent the turtle reflection from beneath the water and make the turtle feel safer.
+It will prevent the turtle from reflecting from beneath the water and make the turtle feel safer.
 Sometimes, if there is a reflection from the water underneath the tank, the turtle will mistakenly consider it as his opponent.
 It causes extreme stress in it, which the rock bed prevents with a fair amount of success.

-Also, it brings a calming appearance in the tank that most people love to have.
+Also, it brings a calming appearance to the tank that most people love to have.
 Lastly, if you can manage the proper color for the aquarium rocks, it will animate the color pattern of the turtle even more.
 Hence, foundations also play an active role in enhancing the exquisite appearance of turtles.

 Testing The Rocks For Turtle Aquariums

-The risk with turtle rocks for aquarium mainly comes from the presence of calcium and chlorine.
+The risk with turtle rocks for aquariums mainly comes from the presence of calcium and chlorine.
 So, before you choose a stone to place in the aquarium, you need to make sure it doesn’t contain any such elements.
 Also, you have to check the pH and hardness levels of the rocks.

 The testing of rocks for these two elements is pretty straightforward.
 First off, clean the stones correctly.
 Then pour a few drops of vinegar on the rock.
 If it contains any calcium, the vinegar will soon turn into a foam or will fizz on the rock.
 At this point, could you not use it?

 Next, submerge the rocks in a small bucket.
 Then use a test kit to measure the hardness level and pH in the water.
 After a couple of days, take the 2nd measurement and compare it with the previous one.
-If you see a considerable increase in the water pH and hardness, don’t use the rocks.
-It is because of the increasing amount of both water parameters means the stones have high pH and hardness that can create a potential danger for the turtle.
+If you see a considerable increase in the water’s pH and hardness, don’t use the rocks.
+It is because the increasing amount of both water parameters means the stones have high pH and hardness that can create a potential danger for the turtle.